irisli/html-paper/README.md

 HTML Paper
 =========

 HTML paper is a lightweight template for making printable documents in html.
+It currently native printing on Chrome and the printed result looks almost the same as when viewed through the browser.
 The template is similar to what a pdf file can do except with the simplicity of html and css.

 ## Demo
 Make sure to see the print preview of the page by pressing print in your browser.
 - [Readme page generated from markdown](http://irisli.github.io/html-paper/markdown-paper.html)
 - [Simple static page](http://irisli.github.io/html-paper/static-paper.html)